HL7/fhir-shorthand/input/pagecontent/reference.md

 | D | D | Draft element |
 {: .grid }

-The flags I and NE flags not supported by FSH, since they are derived from other information.
+FHIR also defines I and NE flags.
+These are not supported by FSH, since they are derived from other information.

 The following syntax can be used to assigning flags: